 You are going to need to get help with your outdoor concert.
 At the very least you will need volunteers to:

 You may also want someone to direct traffic (if you are doing the show in a field like we were), and maybe some people just to keep things from getting out of control if you have a rowdy crowd.

 Out of these jobs, the ticket-taker is the most important.
 Without those precious tickets, you won’t really be able to break even in this event, and breaking even is pretty important if you ask me!

 You can also double the ticket-taker as a traffic director, and have them point out where the visitors should park.

 We were in an area where everyone had to drive through a narrow area, funneling all the cars.
 So we set the ticket-taker up there, and then had her let the fans know where to park.

 Also, If you use the Bose system like I did, you most likely won’t need someone to mix your sound (because the Bose mixer is always within reach of the musicians).
 As well, you won’t need any monitors if you use this system as well (because it sits behind the band), so another plus there.

-One thing to keep in mind is that lighting at your outdoor concert can sometimes use a lot more wattage then you think it will.
+One thing to keep in mind is that stage lighting at your outdoor concert can sometimes use a lot more wattage then you think it will.

 At the bare minimum, if you are playing earlier on in the day (before it gets dark), you won’t need any lighting.